x-meowzilla/CSCA08-A48/CSCA48/remark.md

     + Replace line #:
     + With new code:

-+ **Note 1:** To insert between two lines, use .5 as indicator.
-For example:
-    + If insert between line 125 and 126, use:
-        Replace line #: 125.5
-        With new code:        self._option = new_option
-+ **Note 2:** Do not remove any lines in this form, do not change the form structure.

 #### Declaration:
 It is my responsibility to read and completely understand the rules for this request as well as to ensure the accuracy of my request!